Subscribe to receive top tips, train news and travel inspiration straight to your inbox

 Train operators

-Travelling from London to Turin by train
+London to Turin train travel explained

-Fast trains from London to Turin take around 9 hours and 20 minutes, covering a distance of approximately 920 kilometres.
-There are frequent services on the rail route between London and Turin.
+The fastest trains from London to Turin take around 9 hours and 14 minutes, covering a distance of approximately 920 kilometres.

-3. What are the London to Turin train times and schedule?
+What are the London to Turin train times and schedule?

 Other journeys to Turin View all journeys to Turin